 These baked Buttermilk Pumpkin Donuts are topped with a spiced maple glaze.
-These homemade donuts are baked in the oven, giving them a cake donut texture.
+These homemade pumpkin donuts are baked in the oven, giving them a cake donut texture.
 Between the pumpkin donut flavor and the sweet maple glaze, these make the best fall breakfast!

 Aaaaand, here’s the final installment of the donut fest (well, at least for now).